ganrad/ose-fis-jms-tx/README.md

   * At this point, you should have successfully built an Apache Camel based JMS microservice using OpenShift FIS tooling and deployed the same to OpenShift PaaS!

   ![alt tag]()
-8. Open a command line window and tail the output from the application Pod.
+8. Open separate command line windows and tail the output from the both the application (microservice) Pods.

    ```
    $ oc get pods
    $ oc log pod -f <pod name>
    ```
-   Substitute the name of your Pod in the command above.
+   Substitute the name of your Pod in the respective command above.

 ### B] Test *ose-fis-jms-tx* microservice
 **NOTE:** The microservice [ose-fis-auto-dealer](https://github.com/ganrad/ose-fis-auto-dealer) should have been deployed to OpenShift and the corresponding Pods for the microservice and backend datastore (MongoDB) should be running.
 The *ose-fis-auto-dealer* microservice exposes REST API service end-points which will be consumed by this microservice.